mia-platform/documentation/docs/marketplace/tutorials/create-a-rag-application.md

 - several endpoints to expose the necessary APIs from the services to use the application.

 :::info
-The _RAG Chatbot API_ is a plugin maintained and supported by Mia-Platform that includes all the necessary logic to build a full performing RAG application.
+The _RAG Chatbot API_ is a plugin maintained and supported by Mia-Platform that includes all the necessary logic to build a fully functional RAG application.

-However, if you need to deep dive into the code by yourself to create a more suitable and customized application, you can use the **AI RAG Chat Template** application: this application includes all the features above, but creates a clone of the [_AI RAG Template_](https://github.com/mia-platform/ai-rag-template) repository in your provider to allow you to customize it accordingly to your needs.
+However, if you need to deep-dive into the code by yourself to create a more suitable and customized application, you can use the **AI RAG Chat Template** application.
+This application includes all the features above, but creates a clone of the [_AI RAG Template_](https://github.com/mia-platform/ai-rag-template) repository in your provider to allow you to customize it accordingly to your needs.
 :::

-Furthermore, we will install the **API Documentation Aggregator** application and the **API Portal** from the templates.
+Furthermore, you will install the **API Documentation Aggregator** application and the **API Portal** from the templates.
-These will enable us to easily send HTTP requests to the AI RAG Template service to store additional documents in a database in a way that can be used by the service to answer questions.
+These will enable us to easily send HTTP requests to the _RAG Chatbot API_ service to store additional documents in a database in a way that can be used by the service to answer questions.

 The prerequisites for this tutorial are as follows:

 - A connection string to a [MongoDB Atlas instance](https://www.mongodb.com/products/platform/atlas-database) (unfortunately, MongoDB on-premise installations do not currently support the [_Vector Search Index_](https://www.mongodb.com/docs/atlas/atlas-vector-search/vector-search-overview/), required for this process).
 - One of the following:
   - if you want to use _OpenAI_ as a provider, an API key to communicate with [OpenAI](https://openai.com/)
-  - if you want to use _Azure_ as a provider, a functioning deployment of both an _Embedding model_ and an _Large Language Model_ (you can find more information on how to do this in the related [documentation](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=cli)).
+  - if you want to use _Azure_ as a provider, a functioning deployment of both an _Embedding model_ and a _Large Language Model_ (you can find more information on how to do this in the related [documentation](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=cli)).

 ## How it works